DemandCube/NeverwinterDP/docs/dataflow-development-howto.md

 `````````

-Configure the dataflow
+DataflowMessage:     is an object that hold your data in byte format.
+DataflowTaskContext: is an object that hold the dataflow running environment and resources

+##Configure The Dataflow Log Splitter##

+The configuration look as follows

 `````````
   {
-    "id" :   "log-splitter-dataflow-1",
+    "id" :   "log-splitter-dataflow",
     "name" : "log-splitter-dataflow",

     "numberOfWorkers" : 1,